Ready to create an online course using CourseCraft?

 If you can afford to start with the $29 per month plan it might be worth the investment to access the extra features described above.
 If not, no worries.
 The free plan is a good start.

-If you need help planning and creating your first online course, consider enrolling in Epic Instructor Lab for step-by-step instructions on how to easily create your first online course.
+If you need help planning and creating your first online course, come and enroll in my epic course creator program for step-by-step instructions on how to easily create your first online course.